chilops/workbook/Interview & Concepts.md

 **Control plane components (master Node):**

-1. **kube-apiserver:** This is the primary component and frontend for the Kubernetes API, which is used by other components and external tools to interact with cluster.
+1. **kube-apiserver:** The kube-apiserver connects to the Kubernetes API and helps to perform all the administrative tasks given by the user and stores the cluster state in `etcd` key-value store after all the executions are done.
+It is the front end on Kube control plane.
+It is scaled horizontally i.e. it scales by increasing the number of instances.

-1. **etcd:** etcd is a distributed, consistent key-value store used by Kubernetes to storage all cluster data, including configuration, state and metadata.
+1. **etcd:** etcd is a highly reliable and distributed key-value store which is used to store the data regarding cluster state.
+It can be part of the master node or can be external in which case the master node connects to it.

 1. **kube-scheduler:** The scheduler is responsible for scheduling and assigning pods (a group of one or more containers) to specific nodes in the cluster based on resource requirements and constraints.